Geocode Lookup | Find Latitude and Longitude for an Address

 Logic suggests using a geocoder that allows you to hang onto those geocodes for when you need them even if that isn’t today.
 Smarty does allow you to store your geocodes.
 Checkout the Data Ownership section of our Terms of Service for more details.

 Another important factor in choosing from geocoding services is the issue of postal address verification.
 It's easy to assume that "rooftop level" accuracy in geocodes is the most reliable data available.
 After all, if everything was geocoded by hand, doesn't that mean they know where everything is?
 If the service can tell you right where something is on a map, then that's the highest level of validation possibly available, right?

 Even though many mapping services provide "rooftop level" geocodes, if they don't validate the address there's no way to tell if the address is real.
-To avoid showing up at a theoretical doorstep, you need to validate the address first, then geocode it and Google doesn't offer address verification.
+To avoid showing up at a theoretical doorstep, you need to validate the address first, then geocode it.

 Address validation is the process of checking an address against an authoritative mailing database to see if it's real.
 If the address matches one in the database, it is "validated."
 In other words, it's an actual location that currently receives mail from the USPS (or applicable international postal service).
 It's a handy trick that some geocoders use to make sure they don't hand you back bad information.

 It's something you might want to consider when choosing a geocode service—how difficult would it make things for you if your delivery person drives up to the GPS lat long coordinates of an empty lot?

 Using the information presented here, you should be able to build some guidelines that allow you to make an informed decision as you search among geocode services.
 It's dangerous to go alone!
 Take this: